Introduction to Throws Keyword in Java

 Output:

-Explanation: In the above example, we have one method that throws a new exception.
+Explanation: In the above example, one method throws a new exception.
 This is indicated using the throws keyword.
-But when the method is called in the main method either, we can use a try-catch block or declaring throws keyword with the main method to handle the exception.
+But when the method is called in the main method, we can use a try-catch block or declaring a throws keyword with the main method to handle the exception.

 Conclusion

-Throws keyword is used for exception handling in java, where one needs to handle the flow of the program when a checked exception occurs.
-This is different from the throw keyword and must only be used with the checked exception since it does not prevent the occurrence of exception but helps the way what must execute if one occurs.
+Throws keyword is used for exception handling in Java, where one needs to handle the flow of the program when a checked exception occurs.
+This is different from the throw keyword and must only be used with the checked exception since it does not prevent the occurrence of an exception but helps the way that must execute if one occurs.

 Recommended Articles

 This is a guide to Throws Keyword in Java.
-Here we discuss an introduction to Throws Keyword in Java, syntax, how does it work with programming examples.
+Here, we discuss an introduction to Throws Keyword in Java, syntax, and how it works with programming examples.
 You can also go through our other related articles to learn more –